Reciprocity in relationships: Q&A with Seth Kirby

 Q: Of the Foundation’s evolving equity agreements, is there one that feels especially important to keep in mind with engaging communities?

-The one I’ve been most focused on and where I have the most opportunity for ongoing learning is our agreement to recognize the significant impact that racism has on people throughout our country and here in Washington state.
+A: The one I’ve been most focused on and where I have the most opportunity for ongoing learning is our agreement to recognize the significant impact that racism has on people throughout our country and here in Washington State.
 This agreement must be considered in everything we do—who is being invited to a meeting, who is being brought forward as candidates, what are we funding, and how the organizations we’re working with are focused on ending racism.

 Another equity agreement is being mindful of our power dynamics.
 We have to keep communities at the center of our work, because it’s communities that hold the knowledge, not us.